-In celebration of National Biscuit Day on 29th May, I'd like to share my favourite homemade biscuit recipe.
+As a nation of biscuit lovers, it's about time I shared my favourite homemade biscuit recipe with you.
 It's a very simple recipe by the baking genius herself, Mary Berry.
 These are biscuits that even I can make and I know my grandma would be proud of!
-I used to love baking with her and in times of stress - or lockdown - there's been nothing better than getting in the kitchen and baking some treats.
+I used to love baking with her and in times of stress or uncertainty, there's been nothing better than getting in the kitchen and baking some treats.

 There's something about homemade biscuits that taste so much better than supermarket ones.
 Yes, there's a little more effort, but I think you'll agree, if you ever try to make these, you won't find an easier, faster way to get a biscuit with your cup of tea or coffee!